 At present, the UK economy is melting down fast but the conservatives (I count New Labor in that camp as well) are resisting abandoning their so-called “flexible labour market” and the former Trade Minister Digby Jones actually claims they will be “dead in the water” if they relent on it.
 The Government’s ability to stop the economy from freefalling is that they claim they are “cash-strapped” (duh: aren’t they sovereign in sterling?) and also believe large scale public works programs are wasteful and inefficient (duh: having millions of unemployed workers doing nothing is not wasteful and inefficient?).

 And it is here that Lord Layard from LSE) comes in which his plan for a “job guarantee”.
 Accordingly, “fallback jobs would be provided for young people who have been unemployed for 12 months and adults unemployed for 18 months – jobs such as maintaining schools and hospitals or in social care.”
-Layard is quoted in The Qatar Peninsula as saying “Unless you do that, it is very difficult to maintain the whole welfare-to-work ethos.
+Layard is quoted in The Qatar Peninsula (link deleted – was dead) as saying “Unless you do that, it is very difficult to maintain the whole welfare-to-work ethos.
 That in the end depends on being able to test a person’s willingness to work …”

 So is this a true Job Guarantee scheme?
 Emphatically no!.